-The effect of high vs. low top tax rates.
-Our bargaining model predicts that top tax rates should reduce wasteful bargaining effort by reducing the returns to it, and, inversely, lower top tax rates should increase wasteful rent-seeking.
+The Effect of High versus Low Top Tax Rates.- Our bargaining model predicts that top tax rates should reduce wasteful bargaining effort by reducing the returns to it, and, inversely, lower top tax rates should increase wasteful rent-seeking.
 Hence, higher top tax rates should also decrease luck income.
-To determine the effect of top retention rates on luck income, we perform the aforementioned OLS and IV regressions separately in the high tax period (pre-1987 when top tax rates were at or above 50%) and in the low tax period (post-1986 when top tax rates were below 40%) as depicted in Figure 1.
+To determine the effect of top retention rates on luck income, we perform the aforementioned OLS and IV regressions separately in the high tax period (pre-1987 when top tax rates were at or above 50 percent) and in the low tax period (post-1986 when top tax rates were below 40 percent) as depicted in Figure 1.
 Note that higher top tax rates could also reduce pay for (real) performance; this is why β{IV} needs to be considered relative to β{OLS} for each time period.

-Table 3 shows our results for the high top tax rate period before 1987 (Panel A) and for the low top tax rate period after 1986 (Panel B).
-Columns (1) and (2) use the log of net income as the performance measure while columns (4) and (5) use the log of shareholder wealth.
+Table 3 shows our results for the high top tax rate period before 1987 (panel A) and for the low top tax rate period after 1986 (panel B).
+Columns 1 and 2 use the log of net income as the performance measure while columns 4 and 5 use the log of shareholder wealth.

-Interestingly and consistent with BM's findings, there is strong evidence of pay-for-luck, with $\beta{IV} > 0$ for both performance measures and both periods.
+Interestingly and consistent with BM's findings, there is strong evidence of payfor-luck, with $\beta{IV} > 0$ for both performance measures and both periods.
 As expected, CEO pay is strongly related to performance, with $\beta{OLS} > 0$ too.
 But in the low tax recent period, we even find that $\beta{IV} > \beta{OLS}$ for both performance measures (in the earlier, high tax period, this only holds for the log of net income) suggesting that pay is particularly sensitive to industry-wide performance and that pay contracts do not filter out such luck effects at all.
 For example, in the low tax period, post 1986, an overall 1 percent increase in shareholder wealth increases pay by 0.37 percent, but a 1 percent increase in shareholder wealth due to luck increases CEO pay by 0.95 percent.